 Notes on the Flat Rate Scheme for VAT

-Tip: The new rates for the Flat Rate Scheme from 1 December 2008 are described in Annex E (Page 43) of the HMRC Detailed Guide (PDF)
+Tip: The new rates for the Flat Rate Scheme from 4 January 2011 are available on the HMRC website

 The Flat Rate Scheme for VAT is a simplified way of calculating your VAT liability.
 To use this scheme, your annual turnover (excluding VAT) must be less than £150,000 and you must register with HM Revenue and Customs.
 For more information see VAT Notice 733 or call the HMRC National Advice Service on 0845 010 9000.